EmalinMatthews/my-practice-portfolio/README.md

-# Getting Started with Create React App
+# Getting Started with Create React App and My Profile

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).